runqiuw/runqiuw.github.io/_projects/0_moirelens.md

 - Build a Moiré-to-Schlieren processing pipeline that extracts flow-like fields from raw videos and feeds them into compact 3D CNNs for downstream tasks.

-- Demonstrate end-to-end applications including meter-scale low-pressure gas-leak localization and cooking automation (dry vs. moist heat classification and oil-temperature regression) using only video.
+- Demonstrate end-to-end applications using only video from a commodity camera, including meter-scale localization of low-pressure gas leaks and cooking automation tasks such as dry vs. moist heat classification and oil-temperature regression.

 **Timeline:** May 2025 - Nov 2025

+**Status.** Manuscript under double-blind review for a flagship ACM conference on mobile computing.